zenml-io/blog.zenml.io/_posts/2022-04-20-customer_satisfaction.md

 description: "We built an end to end continuous deployment pipeline using ZenML for a customer satisfaction model that uses historical data of the customer predict the review score for the next order or purchase."
 publish_date: April 20, 2022
 date: 2022-04-20T10:20:00Z
-tags: machine-learning mlops evergreen applied-zenml pipelines zenfile
+tags: machine-learning mlops evergreen applied-zenml pipelines zenml-project
 category: zenml
 thumbnail: /assets/posts/customer-satisfaction/Customer_Satisfaction.png
 image: